bennettslin/yearlings_bobtail_app/ANNOTATION_TODO.md

 # Correct dot categories
 * Annotations have correct dots

-# Correct wormholes
-* Wormholes all work
-* Have correct destination text

 # Double quotes in lyrics
 * Program to add all to temporary list for audit.